 Our body is supplied by consuming food and beverages rich in electrolytes.
 Their level in the body is regulated by the hormones of the kidneys and adrenal glands.

 Each electrolyte has own a role in the organism.

 Sodium (Na +)

 Sodium is responsible for the regulation of fluids in the body.
 He is essential to maintain the function of the muscle and nerves, absorption of glucose, amino acids and certain vitamins.

 Sodium can be found in salt for cooking, vegetables, fruits and grains.

 Potassium (K +)

-Unlike sodium who located outside of cells, this is electrolyte who is the major cation in the cells.
-They are is indispensable for the functioning of the heart, muscle and kidney.
+Unlike sodium who located outside of cells, this is electrolyte that is the major cation in the cells.
+They are indispensable for the functioning of the heart, muscle and kidney.

 Potassium encourages detoxification and helps in regulating the pH of the blood and urine.
-He regulates blood pressure, stiffness of the joints, headache and participates in the degradation and utilization of carbohydrates.
+He regulates blood pressure, stiffness of joints, headache and participates in degradation and utilization of carbohydrates.